paulsuh/pytest-scenario-files/README.md

 which test id.
 The file structure uses a dict to keep the test id and the data values together for human readability.

-## Features
+### Features

 - Loads data for tests from files
 - Multiple test data sets may be in one file
 - There may be multiple data files for each test
 - Data files may load data from fixtures in other files

-## Requirements
+- Intuitive and sane data file structure

+### Compatibility

-This package is a plug-in for `pytest` and works with Python 3.8 and up.
+This package is a plug-in for `pytest` and works with Python 3.9 and up.
 - Tested with `pytest` version 7.4.x, should work with any version 6.2.5 or higher
-- Tested with CPython 3.8 - 3.12 and PyPy 3.9-3.10
+- Tested with CPython 3.9-3.12 and PyPy 3.9-3.10

 ## Installation